BenAuer2021/Simulation-And-Reconstruction-Of-Nuclear-Medicine-Imaging-Systems-PET/README.md

 ## i) Setting up the physics

-The physics model and range and energy cuts for different particles and medium need to be set.
+The physics model plus range and energy cuts for different particles and medium need to be set.

 <p align="center">
 <img width="595" alt="Screen Shot 2023-09-25 at 11 28 47 AM" src="https://github.com/BenAuer2021/Simulation-And-Reconstruction-Of-Nuclear-Medicine-Imaging-Systems-PET/assets/84809217/628a12aa-9065-464b-b883-e9c39ebf1784">
 </p>

 ## j) Setting up the acquisition parameters: Digitizer
 The digitizer is the critical module in modeling the detection mechanism.
-It can include modeling of the electronics and create waveforms, energy resolution, and deadtime.
+It can include modeling of the electronics and create waveforms, energy resolution, and dead-time.

 <p align="center">
 <img width="672" alt="Screen Shot 2023-09-25 at 11 48 40 AM" src="https://github.com/BenAuer2021/Simulation-And-Reconstruction-Of-Nuclear-Medicine-Imaging-Systems-PET/assets/84809217/b1fefe05-c090-40c2-a60a-59bcadfa9b62">